 Fish Tank Water Fertilizer: all plants

 Save the dirty water from your fish tank to reuse to water your plants.
-The water is packed full of nutrients like nitrogen that is a superfood for plants.
+The water is packed full of nutrients like nitrogen, a plant superfood.
 Repeat as often as you would like.

 Coffee Grind Fertilizer: acid-loving plants (azaleas, roses)

 Line a cookie sheet with newspaper and place used coffee grinds on top.
 Set aside and allow to air dry.
 Once dried, sprinkle at the roots of plants.
-Tip: If you call ahead, Starbucks will save you FREE bags of used coffee grounds.
+Tip: Starbucks will save you FREE bags of used coffee grounds if you call ahead.